Ferryistaken/website/_posts/my-archlinux-bspwm-setup/2020-07-19-my-archlinux-bspwm-setup.markdown

 [![myBar](/assets/posts/my-archlinux-bspwm-setup/bar1.png)](/assets/posts/my-archlinux-bspwm-setup/bar1.png)
 [![myBar](/assets/posts/my-archlinux-bspwm-setup/bar2.png)](/assets/posts/my-archlinux-bspwm-setup/bar2.png)
 <br>
 This is what my bar looks like right now.
-I chose to break it in half becaues it was too big, *did I mention that it's hard to have a big monitor?*.
+I chose to break it in half because it was too big, *did I mention that it's hard to have a big monitor?*.

 ## Colorschemes and Pywal
 As you may have noticed from the screenshots, my colorschemes are always based on the colors of my wallpaper.
 I achieved this by using [pywal](https://github.com/dylanaraps/pywal), a tool written in python to generate colorschemes based on a given image.
 Pywal changes your [Xresources](https://wiki.archlinux.org/index.php/X_resources), which means that every application that uses Xresources(Like your [terminal](https://en.wikipedia.org/wiki/Terminal_emulator)), gets updated automatically. <br>